Tqnsls/busylight/README.md

 $ python3 -m pip install poetry
 $ cd path/to/busylight
 $ poetry shell
-<venv> $ poetry install -E webapi
+<venv> $ poetry install
 <venv> $ which busylight
-<venv> $ which busyserve
 ```

-After installing into the virtual environment, the project is now available in editable mode.
-Changes made in the source will be reflected in the runtime behavior when running in the poetry initiated shell.
+After installing into the virtual environment, the project is now
+available in editable mode.
+Changes made in the source will be
+reflected in the runtime behavior when running in the poetry initiated
+shell.

 ## Linux Post-Install Activities